lilianricaud/presentations/stigmergy-ncraft.md

 leaving some traces on github, twitter, mastodon so that others can follow the trail, modify and fork easily

-example of tis talk, pattern language, ...
+example of this talk, pattern language, ...

+--->

 ---